This is a gear review of the best backpacking base layers for 2024.

 > Premium product at a premium price

-If you’re passionate about the environment, then this is the Patagonia Capilene air hoody base layer top for you!
+If you’re passionate about the environment, then this is the Patagonia Capilene Cool Base Layer for you.

-The fabric feels really soft against your skin and it stretches to allow movement, eliminating any chafe points.
-And it’s really nice and warm too.
+The fabric feels soft against your skin and it stretches to allow movement, eliminating any chafe points.
+And it’s nice and warm too.

-The Patagonia Capilene air hoody is durable and is designed to last.
+The Patagonia Capilene Cool is durable and is designed to last.
 It provides moisture wicking for when you start to sweat, and it dries out quite quickly too.

 Overall, these are a great environmentally responsible baselayer for backpacking and a good blend of natural fibers and synthetic fibers to help with temperature regulation.